sforstephan/NK-model/readme.md

 For explanations on how to run the model and the parameters see [here](#run): The pattern of dependency can either be selected from a pre-defined dependency matrix (`main`, `block`, `ring`) or randomly generated using parameters `n` and `k`.
 The evolutionary process is simulated `repeat` times for `period` time steps.
 There is uncertainty in the evolutionary process, meaning that the agent might make a normally distributed error with mean `mean` and standard deviation `std` when estimating the fitness during the process of evolution.
+The model stores and returns simulated data, statistics, and a plot containing the mean fitness and confidence intervals with confidence level `confidence`.
+The computation of confidence intervals is contingent on the number of repetitions (i.e., observations).
+For less than 30 observations per timee step, the computation of the confidence intervals relies on the t-Distributions, and on the Normal Distribution otherwise.

 The model stores the following files: